 With more than 27 years of teaching litigation advocacy, in 2001, he was founding director of the New Jersey Attorney General’s Advocacy Institute, which has become a national model for training public sector attorneys.
 He has developed curricula and course and teaching materials on trial advocacy skills, deposition skills, examination of experts skills, and evidentiary issues at trial, as well as various substantive legal issues relating to the work of government attorneys.
 Since 1988, he has served as a faculty member and lecturer for the National Institute of Trial Advocacy (NITA), teaching at NITA’s regional, national, and in-house programs.
 He has also authored course and teaching materials for numerous NITA-style programs, and collaborated with professional and other organizations to develop and conduct specialized courses for attorneys.

 Dean Rossner has previously taught at Temple Law School, Seton Hall Law School, and Rutgers School of Criminal Justice as well as at Rutgers Law School.
-He serves on the New Jersey Supreme Court Committee on the Rules of Evidence and is secretary/treasurer of the C. Willard Heckel Inn of Court.
+He serves on the New Jersey Supreme Court Committee on the Rules of Evidence, serves as Co-Reporter for the Committee on Model Criminal Jury Instructions for the Third Circuit, and is secretary/treasurer of the C. Willard Heckel Inn of Court.